2nd/10th Dragoons

-The 2nd/10th Dragoons (short-form: 2/10 D) (in its last incarnation, the 57th Field Artillery Regiment [2nd/10th Dragoons], Royal Canadian Artillery or 57 FD REGT RCA) was a militia regiment of the Canadian Army, based in the Niagara, Wentworth, and Brant regions of southern Ontario.
-It was formed in 1936 by amalgamating the 2nd and 10th Dragoons, both of which had served previously as cavalry units in the Canadian militia.
-After World War II the regiment was converted into an anti-aircraft artillery unit.
-In 1962 the regiment was converted into a field howitzer unit and in 1968 amid a downsizing of the Canadian Armed Forces the regiment was reduced drastically before eventually being completely disbanded in the mid-1990s.
+The 2nd/10th Dragoons (short-form: 2/10 D) (in its last incarnation, the 57th Field Artillery Regiment [2nd/10th Dragoons], Royal Canadian Artillery or 57 Fd Regt RCA) was a militia regiment of the Canadian Army, based in the Niagara, Wentworth, and Brant regions of southern Ontario.
+It was formed in 1936 by amalgamating the 2nd and 10th Dragoons, both of which had served previously as cavalry units in the Canadian Militia.
+After the Second World War the regiment was converted into an anti-aircraft artillery unit.
+In 1962 the regiment was converted into a field howitzer unit and in 1968, amid a downsizing of the Canadian Armed Forces, the regiment was reduced drastically before eventually being completely disbanded in the mid-1990s.
 The regiment is currently on the Supplementary Order of Battle.

 History

 2nd Dragoons

 In the years prior to the War of 1812, volunteer cavalry troops were founded to support the various infantry regiments formed as part of the sedentary militia (only to be called up in times of war) of Upper Canada (modern-day southern Ontario).
-On commencement of hostilities against the United States in 1812, Major-General Sir Isaac Brock organized several troops into an independent corps (equivalent to a modern armoured regiment) designated the Niagara Light Dragoons, which fought under Brock's command in the Niagara and Detroit campaigns.
+On commencement of hostilities against the United States in 1812, Major-General Sir Isaac Brock organized several troops into an independent corps (equivalent to a modern armoured regiment) designated the Niagara Light Dragoons, which fought under Brock's command in the Niagara campaign and the Detroit campaign.
 Due to it being a volunteer unit that would only have served one year, the Niagara Light Dragoons were disbanded in 1813, replaced by the Troop of Provincial Dragoons (sometimes also called The Niagara Frontier Guides or The Niagara Frontier Guards) under the command of William Hamilton Merritt, the man who later helped drive the creation of the Welland Canal.
-The Troop remained in action for the remainder of the war, distinguishing itself in the Stoney Creek and Lundy's Lane campaigns in 1813 and 1814.
-At war's termination, the Troop was disbanded.
+The troop remained in action for the remainder of the war, distinguishing itself in the Stoney Creek and Lundy's Lane campaigns in 1813 and 1814.
+At war's termination, the troop was disbanded.

-In the wake of the War of 1812, volunteer cavalry units remained active throughout the British North American colonies, serving during the Rebellions of 1837–1838 against the forces of William Lyon Mackenzie and in the Fenian Raids in the late 1860s.
+In the wake of the War of 1812, volunteer cavalry units remained active throughout the British North American colonies, serving during the Rebellions of 1837–1838 against the forces of William Lyon Mackenzie and during the Fenian Raids in the late 1860s.
 It was in the wake of the latter conflict that the leaders of the Canadian Militia decided to establish a regiment of cavalry that would support the infantry units in south-central Ontario.
 The 2nd Regiment of Cavalry was established on 1 May 1872 as a hussar regiment with eight troops of cavalry based as follows: